 I decided to pull my samples by taking the full measure of one year within a given decade, starting with the 1960s in the post “Upheaval” period.
 My goal was to get a sample from the 60s, 70s, 80s, 90s, 00s, and 10s, with equal duration between the years.
 Since my 60s sample had to happen after 1963 and my 20-teens sample had to be before 2018 (time of this writing), I chose to pull from the years ending in 5 within each decade–’65, ’75, ’85, ’95, ’05, and ’15.
 Picking from the middle of the decade is a nice way to get a cross-section as well.

 For each sample year, I used Baseball Reference’s pages of minor league affiliates within a given year, such as this page for 1965.
-These pages list every MiLB affiliate for each MLB team that year.
-It should be noted that this doesn’t include every team to have played within National Agreement minor leagues, since the earlier decades would typically include a few independent or co-op teams per year.
+These pages list every minor league affiliate for each MLB team that year.
+It should be noted that this doesn’t include every team to have played within National Agreement/affiliated ecosystem, since the earlier decades would typically include a few independent or co-op teams per year.
 So for this study, these teams weren’t included.
-Some day, I may do the painstaking process of adding these teams in, but I don’t expect it would change things more than a percentage point or two, and we’re looking big picture here anyway.
+Some day, I may undertake the painstaking process of adding these teams in, but I don’t expect it would change things more than a percentage point or two, and we’re looking big picture here anyway.

 Each team identity within a sample year was sorted into one of three categories: 1.
 COTOB, 2.
 Unique, and 3.
 Other.
 COTOB in this sense means a straight copy of the parent club’s moniker/identity, with a clear connection between the name origin and MLB affiliation.
 Unique means that the team has a stand-alone identity, and was, by all appearances, uninfluenced by the identity of any MLB team identity.
 The Other category generally means that the team name is either one (or both) of two things: